OAuth 2.1 · OpenID Connect · WebAuthn

 Ciphertext-only storage

 Your browser encrypts the content locally, then uploads only the ciphertext.
-The server receives encrypted bytes and a wrapped key — never your actual data.

 3